 You may also be interested in the Dard Hunter oak easel stand.

-• These candlesticks are simple and classic and the perfect size for most table settings.
+• These candlesticks are simple and classic and the perfect size for a fromantic dinner!

 • 8" high